When you begin web testing, one of the primary decisions you’ll have to make is when you’re going to test manually or use automated testing.

 Furthermore, because manual testing is performed by a human, there’s more room for human error as opposed to the accuracy of automated testing.
 It can also be a boring, time consuming and tedious task for developers to continually perform manual tests every time they update a code, rather than spending their time actually improving the code itself.

 Automated testing uses the assistance of tools, scripts, and software to perform test cases by repeating pre-defined actions.
+You can perform test automation by writing scripts with Selenium or through a codeless tool automation tool.
 All automated testing, however, requires some manual testing at first to create initial testing scripts.

 The biggest draw of automated testing is that it’s noticeably faster and more accurate than manual testing.
 This is because automation allows multiple tests to be run in parallel, since the test cases can be distributed across different machines.